 The maximum Penalty which can be imposed is £30,000.
-The penalty amount is to be determined by the local authority in each case, and with regards to Government Guidance.
+The penalty amount is to be determined by the local authority in each case.
+We are guided by the Association of Greater Manchester Authorities (AGMA) Policy on Civil (Financial) Penalties as an Alternative to Prosecution under the Housing and Planning Act 2016.
+A downloadable version of this guidance can be found on our website.

-9.7.
 Enforced Sale

 Wigan Council may invoke enforcement measures, using powers provided to local authorities under legislation, to undertake works to a property in the event the owner expresses no interest in bringing the property back into use or up to a required standard.
 Where the Council carries out such works in default, it is often able to recover the costs through Enforced Sale.
 Once works in default are completed, some statutes enable the local authority to secure repayment of the costs of the work as a local land charge registered against the property.
 This helps to ensure that the owner is not able to dispose of the property with the benefit of the improvements made by the Council.